ace2884/4-1-needs/New folder/unit4.md

 * **Diversity Techniques:** Diversity techniques, such as spatial diversity (using multiple antennas) or frequency diversity, exploit multiple signal paths to improve reliability.

+### *Example of Multipath*:
+Imagine you’re at a concert with several loudspeakers.
+When you listen to the music directly from the stage, it sounds clear.
+However, if the sound bounces off walls and reaches you a little later, you hear a *delay* or *echo*, which can make it harder to understand the music.

+In a *wireless communication* context, the "loudspeakers" are the signal source (e.g., a cell tower), and the "walls" are obstacles that reflect the signal.
+The delayed reflections can interfere with the original signal, causing the receiver to get multiple versions of the signal at different times, leading to *ISI and fading*.

 ## **5G Modulation Schemes: PSK & QAM**